tudelft3d/Random3Dcity/README.md

 python randomiseCity.py -o /path/to/the/building/file.xml -n 4000
 ```

 where `n` is the number of buildings to be generated.
 If you don't specify the number of buildings, by default the program will generate 1000 buildings.
+Please use absolute paths.

 To realise these buildings as a 3D city model in CityGML in multiple levels of detail run:

 ```
 python generateCityGML.py -i /path/to/the/building/file.xml -o /path/to/CityGML/directory/
 ```

 Don't forget to put the `/` at the end of the directory.
+Again, please use absolute paths.

 ### Rotation